sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 - WAIFs can't change class or ownership.
 - The only builtin properties of a WAIF are .owner and .class.
 - WAIFs do not participate in the .location/.contents hierarchy, as manipulated by move().
 A WAIF class could define these properties, however (as described below).
 - WAIFs do not have OBJ flags such as .r or .wizard.
+- WAIFs can be stored in MAPs

 #### The WAIF Verb and Property Namespace